-The loans granted to third parties are intended to provide support for financing of activities, performed by these entities, but having common strategic objectives.
+The short-term loans granted to related parties are intended to support the financing of these companies' activities under common strategic objectives.
 They are secured through pledges on securities (shares) and receivables.

 The terms and conditions under which loans are granted to third parties are as follows: